Six Reasons Why Orchids Are Cool

 Why, yes, that's an orchid in my cocktail

-Noted French chef Daniel Boulud worked with a mixologist to come up with a white cosmopolitan recipe that calls for elderflower liqueur and a frozen orchid sphere.
+Noted French chef Daniel Boulud paired with a mixologist to come up with a white cosmopolitan recipe that calls for elderflower liqueur and a frozen orchid sphere.

 File this under “orchids are clever”